awsdocs/aws-codebuild-user-guide/doc_source/build-spec-ref.md

     |-- my-file2.txt
     `-- my-file3.txt
     ```
+  + `secondary-artifacts`: Optional sequence\.
+Represents one or more artifact definitions as a mapping between an artifact identifier and an artifact definition\.
+Each artifact identifiers in this block must match an artifact defined in the `secondaryArtifacts` attribute of your project\.
+Each separate definition has the same syntax as the `artifacts:` block above\.
+For example, if your project has the following structure:

+    ```
+      {
+        "name": "sample-project",
+        "secondaryArtifacts": [
+          {
+            "type": "S3",
+            "location": "output-bucket1",
+            "artifactIdentifier": "artifact1"
+          },
+          {
+            "type": "S3",
+            "location": "output-bucket2",
+            "artifactIdentifier": "artifact2"
+          }
+        ]
+      }
+    ```

+    Then your buildpec looks like the following:

+    ```
+    version: 0.2

+    phases:
+    build:
+      commands:
+        - echo Building...
+    artifacts:
+      secondary-artifacts:
+        artifact1:
+          files:
+            - directory/file
+        artifact2:
+          files:
+            - directory/file2
+    ```
 + `cache`: Optional sequence\.
 Represents information about where AWS CodeBuild can prepare the files for uploading cache to an Amazon S3 cache bucket\.
 This sequence is not required if the cache type of the project is `No Cache`\.
   + `paths`: Required sequence\.
 Represents the locations of the cache\.
 Contains a sequence of scalars, with each scalar representing a separate location where AWS CodeBuild can find build output artifacts, relative to the original build location or, if set, the base directory\.
 Locations can include the following:
     + A single file \(for example, `my-file.jar`\)\.